smartcomputer-ai/agent-os/docs/design/design.md

 However, for queries this is easy, errors just bubble up to the caller, be it a different actor or an external system.

-For wit functions, errors are trickier, because everything happens through asynchronous messaging.
+For Wit functions, errors are trickier, because everything happens through asynchronous messaging.
 Here we enter the treacherous territory of dead letter queues, poison messages, delivery of error receipts, and so on.
 But the current approach is that an actor should try to handle all messages, if possible, by catching errors, and marking even faulty messages as read.
 This is also known as the “dumb pipes, smart endpoints” principle.
 However, if an actor repeatedly fails on message delivery, the runtime will exponentially back off, until it finally marks an actor as irrecoverable.

 We will still have to decide if there should be error receipts that go to the message sender, indicating that the recipient is not available (basically bubbling exceptions).

 If an actor becomes irrecoverable, the only option is to send it an update that fixes the error.
 The nice thing is that we could have "healing" actors that read error messages originating from a different actor and use LLMs to generate code fixes.

 ### Performance
-The current performance is acceptable; the runtime can process about 5 wit transitions per millisecond, or about 300,000 executions per minute.
+The current performance is acceptable; the runtime can process about 5 Wit transitions per millisecond, or about 300,000 executions per minute.
 Since actor executions are expected to be quite granular, i.e., doing quite a bit of work per execution, this is sufficient for now to build highly concurrent and versatile agents that consist of possibly thousands of actors.

 Still, the tidiness of the architecture comes at the expense of performance and efficiency, but it’s a tradeoff we are willing to make *at the level of implementing actors*.
-On the other hand, at the level of the wit functions executions, e.g., when running Python code, this is not so much a problem because the penalty is only paid for those things that are persisted to the object store and which are split up between actors and thus need messaging.
+On the other hand, at the level of the Wit functions executions, e.g., when running Python code, this is not so much a problem because the penalty is only paid for those things that are persisted to the object store and which are split up between actors and thus need messaging.
 The rest of the code can make full use of the speed and optimizations of Python, or any other programming language that implements the Grit and Wit protocol.
 In other words, actors are at the right level of abstraction where to pay the toll of Grit persistence.

 ### Future Runtime
 What is the future trajectory of the runtime?
 As stated previously, agents will have different parts running in different places.
 Some actors will have high compute needs, others should run on the cloud edge for fast response times, others will be chugging away on the user's devices.

 The runtime, then, needs to be a system that guarantees the integrity of the agent as a whole by ensuring that the Grit namespace is available to all actors, no matter where they run.
-It also needs to coordinate the resource and sandbox requirements for individual wit executions.
+It also needs to coordinate the resource and sandbox requirements for individual Wit executions.
 For that, cores will likely contain more metadata about security and resource requirements in the future, and the runtime will need to ship the function to the right place to be executed, considering the constraints of those requirements.

 So, conceivably, the runtime, in future iterations of the Agent OS, will function more like a distributed orchestration layer that lives somewhere in the cloud, providing the functionalities we just outlined.
 Much of the Agent OS is designed with this future purpose in mind.
-Most significantly, wit functions are designed to be executed in a cloud function environment.
+Most significantly, Wit functions are designed to be executed in a cloud function environment.
 Moreover, the object store is a just a very simple key-value database and can plug into distributed KV stores such as Foundation DB or other managed offerings.
 Larger objects will likely be stored in blob storage systems like S3.

 You might also wonder about sandboxing specifically, especially when we talk about generating code and executing it.
 The Agent OS is designed to work in conjunction with current sandboxing systems, such as containerization and other Linux namespacing techniques.
-For example, a core could be required to carry a manifest of the type of I/O and external resources it wants to access, and the runtime will then make sure that the wit is executed in a suitable environment.
+For example, a core could be required to carry a manifest of the type of I/O and external resources it wants to access, and the runtime will then make sure that the Wit is executed in a suitable environment.
 Further, the system is designed with WebAssembly in mind.
-It is very much conceivable that most wit functions will be written in a WASM compatible language and that the runtime will utilize WASM for sandboxing.
+It is very much conceivable that most Wit functions will be written in a WASM compatible language and that the runtime will utilize WASM for sandboxing.

 ### Security and Privacy
 For data security and privacy, the runtime will provide all kinds of low-level primitives that make sure the data is secure from prying eyes.